baofzhang/openmm_bedam_plugin/README.md

 Notes:

-1 'async_re-openmm_dir> is the async_re-openmm installation directory.
+1 <async_re-openmm_dir> is the async_re-openmm installation directory.
+Refer to [the async_re-openmm_dir github page](https://github.com/baofzhang/async_re-openmm) for download and installation instructions.
 2 the dmsreaderwscwrestraint.py is a new version of dmsreader.py.
 In this script, softcore, c-alpha restraint functions are added.
 In order to apply c-alpha restraint, one has to prepare the receptor dms file in advance so that there are x0, y0 ,z0 values, which are exactly the copies of original x,y,z values.
 3 One can control the soft-core value and other parameters in mcl1-23.py.
 4 in this example, we use four GPUs to run the jobs, each GPU running one replica.
 The nodefile sets up the GPU arrangement.